faculty profile

 Bio

 Jennifer Hunt joined the faculty team at Vanderbilt University School of Nursing in 2012.
-She has an DNP in Nursing Administration.
-She teaches throughout the ASN-MSN program and the PreSpecialty program as a clinical instructor and seminar leader.
-She has over 24 years of nursing experience, primarily practicing in the fields of adult medical surgical and intensive care medicine.
-She is a member of the Vanderbilt Center for Gerontological Nursing Excellence.
+She has an DNP in Nursing Administration with a concentration in Nursing Education.
+She teaches throughout the pre-licensure programs.
+She has over 26 years of nursing experience, primarily practicing in the fields of adult medical surgical and intensive care medicine.
+She is a member of the Vanderbilt Center for Gerontological Nursing Excellence and serves as Counselor for the Iota Chapter of Sigma Theta Tau International.

 Education